leoliu/ggtags/README.rst

    Delete the GTAGS, GRTAGS, GPATH and ID files of current project.

+ggtags-explain-tags

+  Explain how each file is indexed in current project.

 ggtags-browse-file-as-hypertext

    Use ``htags`` to generate HTML of the source tree.
 This allows